 • Generate a short document that outlines one of your main policy interests in the economics of poverty alleviation and what you think could be done to improve societal outcomes related to that topic.
 In other words, what do you think the world is doing wrong when it comes to helping the poor and if you had the ability to change one policy what would you change and why?
-In particular, focus on either a specific government policy (e.g. Food Stamps, Subsidizing Student Loans, Closed Borders, etc) or a specific Non-Governmental Organization's activity (e.g. giving the poor cows, building schools in rural villages, etc.) and describe what you think is wrong with the way these things are currently being implemented and how you would fix it.
+In particular, focus on either a specific government policy (for example: Food Stamps, Subsidizing Student Loans, Closed Borders, etc. It's better to come up with a topic you care about instead of using one of these) or a specific Non-Governmental Organization's activity (e.g. giving the poor cows, building schools in rural villages, etc.) and describe what you think is wrong with the way these things are currently being implemented and how you would fix it.
 (Note: This is a personal benchmarking assignment.
 Its aim is to get you to write down your current thoughts on poverty and what you would change given your current state of knowledge.
 There are no wrong answers.)